MA Creative Writing

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Learn from a distinguished team that includes novelists Jeanette Winterson CBE, Ian McGuire, Beth Underdown and Kamila Shamsie, and poets John McAuliffe, Frances Leviston, Vona Groarke and Michael Schmidt.
+- Learn from a distinguished team that includes novelists Jeanette Winterson CBE, Ian McGuire, Kamila Shamsie, Beth Underdown, Honor Gavin and Luke Brown; poets John McAuliffe, Frances Leviston, Vona Groarke and Michael Schmidt; and non-fiction writers Ellah Wakatama and Horatio Clare.

-- Discover the rich literary fabric of Manchester, a UNESCO City of Literature, through our Literature Live reading series and partners such as Manchester Literature Festival, The Manchester Review, the International Anthony Burgess Foundation and local publishers.
+- Discover the rich literary fabric of Manchester, a UNESCO City of Literature, through Literature Live, Manchester Literature Festival, The Manchester Review, the International Anthony Burgess Foundation and Manchester-based publishers.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.